eriolloan/ts-esmodule-jest/README.md

 - `npm run build` transpiles TS files found in `./src` to ES2020 JS in `./dist`.
 - `npm run dev` executes transpiles to JS before running compiled files.
 - `npm run test` executes tests.
 It will not fail if no tests are written.
+- `npm run gen-parser` produces the grammar js file from `grammar.ne`.
+Note that after generating it, you should remove the file extension in the import statement (it should say : `import { lexer } from '../lexer'`).

 Collocation of tests is prefered.